melezhik/sparky/README.md

     downstream: downstream-project

-And the by setting `is_downstream` field to `true` at the downstream project `sparky.yaml` file:

-    $ nano ~/.sparky/projects/downstream-project/sparky.yaml

-    is_downstream: true

 # File triggering protocol (FTP)

 Sparky FTP allows to _trigger_ builds automatically by just creating files with build _parameters_